 Floribundas in Hedges

 If you just have a few floribundas growing as single plants, you can prune them in the careful way of hybrid teas.

-Sometimes we don’t always get to have ideal timing, especially in spring.
-It’s ok to wait until later, as it just means that you’ll set back your rose’s bloom some.
-It’s also ok to prune too early, but you might cause extra winter damage and you’ll have to follow up with additional pruning again later in the year.
+Sometimes you don’t always get to have ideal timing, especially in spring.
+It’s OK to wait until later, as it just means that you’ll set back your rose’s bloom some.
+It’s also OK to prune too early, but you might cause extra winter damage and you’ll have to follow up with additional pruning again later in the year.

 Assuming you have a mass or hedge of roses, use your hedge shears.
 Make cuts through only the soft growth of last year, which are the thin green tips.
 You can’t shear through woody growth, but you’ll be shearing within a few nodes of it.

-In shearing, try to turn single plants into a dome-like shape, hedges into long gently mounded shapes.
+In shearing, try to turn single plants into a dome-like shape and hedges into long gently mounded shapes.
 This allows maximum light to hit all parts of the plant, which increases flowering.

-I know I usually tell you to remove dead, damaged, and diseased wood first, but in the case of floribundas, which have a thick shell of prickly growth, I think shearing them first is easier and opens your access to the rest of the plant more.
+You're usually told to remove dead, damaged, and diseased wood first, but in the case of floribundas, which have a thick shell of prickly growth, shearing them first is easier and opens your access to the rest of the plant more.